apokryphus/advanced-combat-system/README.md

 - Place EITHER ```mod_ACS_EVOLVING_WEAPONS```  OR  ```mod_ACS_STATIC_WEAPONS ``` in mods folder.
 - **DO NOT put both of them in.**
 - ***Run script merger.***
+- If you run into conflicts during the merging process, try to make sure that all the code between `// ACS ++` and `// ACS  - -` are selected in the final output.

 ### mod_ACS_JumpExtend is optional.
 It increases the player's jump height by about 15 meters.
 - Jumping while sprinting will jump further and higher than jumping while idle.